What is Python GIL?

 A mutual exclusion lock introduces a state to resources: locked/unlocked.

-Why Does GIL Exist?
+Why is GIL Introduced?

 In CPython, the global interpreter lock, or GIL, is a mutex that protects access to Python objects, preventing multiple threads from executing Python bytecodes at once.
 The GIL prevents race conditions and ensures thread safety.
 A nice explanation of how the Python GIL helps in these areas can be found here.
 In short, this mutex is necessary mainly because CPython’s memory management is not thread-safe.

-Why Is CPython’s Memory Management Unsafe?
+Why is CPython's Memory Management Unsafe?

 >>> import sys